 Assess your resources

-- Re-host (lift and shift)
+- Re-host (lift and shift);

-- Re-platform (lift, tinker and shift)
+- Re-platform (lift, tinker, and shift);

-- Drop and shop
+- Drop and shop;

-Protect your data
+Prepare and protect your data

 Prepare your architecture